Relations between cusp forms sharing Hecke eigenvalues

 Now we note the following proposition whose obvious proof will be omitted.
 Using this proposition, and the example of $C \preceq P$, we get counter examples to Question \ref{conj} at the beginning of the paper.
-(The group $\GL_2(\F_q)$, $q \not =2, 3, 4$ has no two dimensional irreducible (projective) representation, to realize $C$ and $P$ as symmetric powers of a two dimensional representation of a central cover of $\GL_2(\F_q)$.)
+(The group $\GL_2(\F_q)$, $q \not =2, 3, 4$ has no two dimensional irreducible (projective) representation, thus we cannot realize $C$ and $P$ as symmetric powers of a two dimensional representation of a central cover of $\GL_2(\F_q)$.)

 \begin{prop} If $G$ is a finite group realized as a Galois group of number fields $G=\Gal(E/F)$, thus any two representations of $G$, $V_1$ of dimension $n$ and $V_2$ of dimension $m$, gives rise to Artin L-functions, which assuming the strong Artin conjecture give rise to cuspidal automorphic representations $\pi_1$ of $\GL_n(\A_F)$ and $\pi_2$ of $\GL_m(\A_F)$.
 If $V_1 \preceq V_2$, then the Hecke eigenvalues of the automorphic representation $\pi_1$ are contained in the Hecke eigenvalues of the automorphic representation $\pi_2$. \end{prop}